4265 San Felipe # 1000

 If you’re unsure of whether or not you qualify for a claim, please contact our law office as soon as possible for your free consultation.
 Fill out our online intake form today.

-Is There a Class Action Lawsuit Against Social Media Companies?
+Is There a Class Action Lawsuit Against Social Media Platforms?

 As of January 2nd, 2023, the Judicial Panel for Multidistrict Litigation has determined that all pending cases involving teenage social media addiction will be consolidated into a class action MDL.
 The MDL will take place in the Northern District of California, and it will consolidate around 80 separate cases that are pending in federal courts.
 These individual cases allege that the defendant social media platforms are addictive in a harmful way, which leads teens to harm themselves.